d2l-ai/d2l-en/chapter_natural-language-processing-applications/finetuning-bert.md

 we generalize a subset of natural language processing applications as sequence-level and token-level.
 On the sequence level,
-we introduce how to fine-tune BERT for single text classification and text pair classification, such as sentiment analysis and natural language inference, which we have already examined.
+we introduce how to transform the BERT representation of the text input to the output label in single text classification and text pair classification or regression.
-On the token level, we will briefly introduce new applications such as text tagging and question answering and shed light on how BERT can fit in their problem settings.
+On the token level, we will briefly introduce new applications such as text tagging and question answering and shed light on how BERT can represent their inputs and get transformed into output labels.
 During fine-tuning,
 the "minimal architecture changes" required by BERT across different applications are the extra fully-connected layers.
+During supervised learning of a downstream application, parameters of the extra layers are learned from scratch while all the parameters in the pretrained BERT model are fine-tuned.

 ## Single Text Classification

-Single text classification takes a single text sequence as the input and outputs its classification result.
+*Single text classification* takes a single text sequence as the input and outputs its classification result.
 Besides sentiment analysis that we have studied in this chapter, the Corpus of Linguistic Acceptability (CoLA) is also a dataset for single text classification,